What is the scope and status of Phase 1 of this project?

 Once we have collected all of the feedback, we will be completing all of our documentation including what we heard throughout this process and sending it to the provincial government as a part of the Environmental Assessment process.

 Issues with overland flooding have been a concern in this area for several years and in the absence of meaningful progress on the weir, we are planning to proceed with the second phase to address some of those concerns.

 When would this project be completed?

-If approved, the project will be designed during winter 2021 with construction to follow in spring/summer 2021.
+If approved, the project will be designed during Summer / Fall 2022 with construction to follow the next construction season in 2023.